 How to make a new patient appointment:

-- We accept referrals from physicians, hospitals, families and any individual who may feel worried about their cognition and would like an evaluation.
+- We accept referrals from physicians, hospitals, families and any individual who may be concerned about memory loss and would like a consultation.

-- To schedule an evaluation, call 631-954-2323 or click here to submit your information and someone will get back to you to answer your request.
+- To schedule an consultation, call 631-954-2323 or click here to submit your information and someone will respond to yout request.

-- Some paperwork is required for your intial evaluation.
+- Some paperwork is required for your Alzheimer's consultation.
 You may download the paperwork here, or request the paperwork be mailed to you.
-(All completed paperwork can be returned by mail or faxed to 631-632-5870.)

 New Patient Visit: